"Any sufficiently advanced technology is indistinguishable from magic."

 Since then we have been thinking about and working to solve the thorny problem of counting people in unbounded space and making it affordable to scale to tens of thousands of business and hundreds of millions of square feet.

-Today, we're proud to introduce the latest addition to our platform — Density Open Area.
+Today, we're proud to introduce the latest addition to our platform — Open Area™ by Density.

 Once, every few years, you get a glimpse of the future and how it might work.
 The famous ones are well known: the internet growing at 2,300%, Englebart's mother of all demos, Steve's visit to Xerox PARC.